 Whenever the Anthropic Principle is mentioned, we find ourselves compelled to ask: What makes you think that without supernatural tinkering, the universe would have been different?
 How does one compute the odds against this specific universe?
 From where we sit, the odds favoring the universe seem to be 100%.
 Where is the evidence suggesting that this particular universe shouldn’t exist, or that its attributes should have been different from what they are?

-But we’re never upset by someone’s choosing to believe in something for which there is no evidence.
+However, we’re never upset by someone’s choosing to believe in something for which there is no evidence.
 In such cases one is free to indulge his personal preferences.
 Being a Curmudgeon, we’ve spoofed the idea: Intelligent Design: The Dung Beetle’s Tale.

 Creationists claim that because copying something found in nature requires conscious effort on our part, this means that nature required intelligence to produce the results we try to copy.
 However, genetic algorithms are excellent evidence of nature’s ability to produce spectacular design results without thought.
 The everyday use of genetic algorithms to solve difficult problems clearly demonstrates, again and again, that the unthinking processes (mutation and natural selection) identified by Darwin are quite sufficient for the task.